OrTab/My-Observable/README.md

 # My-Observable

-My implementaion to the observable idea
+My implementaion of the observable idea